-- The FHA Streamline 203k, also known as a FHA Limited 203k, has limitation when it comes to the scope of work that can be done.
+- This loan has limitation when it comes to the scope of work that can be done.

 - The FHA Standard 203k allows additions, alterations, and structural repairs, which the rehab costs are capped at the FHA county limits.